 • Complete a fillet weld in the flat, horizontal, vertical, and overhead positions.

 • Complete a groove weld in the flat, horizontal, vertical, and overhead positions.

 • Analyze completed welds and adjust welding technique as needed.

 The skills and knowledge in this program will prepare students to produce and evaluate fillet and groove welds to ensure AWS standards are met

 Other Items to Know About this Course:

 The following textbooks will need to be purchased separately: “GMAW Tech Guide EW-473” (Hobart, ISBN 9781936058174) and “GMAWB EW-369” (Hobart, ISBN 9781936058068).
 Handouts, if required, will be provided in class.
-Students must also bring a 4.5” angle grinder with metal grinding wheel, welding helmet and gloves, safety glasses, steel-toe boots/shoes, leather welding jacket, wire brush, vice grip-locking “C” 11R and vice grip 10” 10WR curved jaws, MIG pliers 8WMP, and a back hand pad on the first day of the program.
+Students must also bring a 4.5” angle grinder with metal grinding wheel, welding helmet and gloves, safety glasses, steel-toe or composite-toe boots/shoes, leather welding jacket, wire brush, vice grip-locking “C” 11R and vice grip 10” 10WR curved jaws, MIG pliers 8WMP, and a back hand pad on the first day of the program.